splunk/observability-workshop/content/en/s4r/3-initial-tour/1-homepage/99-login-faq.md

 ### 2. Password not accepted

-The requirements for a password in Splunk Observability Cloud are that it must be between 8 and 32 characters, and contain at least one capital letter, one number, and one symbol.
+The requirements for a password in Splunk Observability Cloud are:

+* **Must** be between 8 and 32 characters
+* **Must** contain at least one capital letter
+* **Must** have at least one number
+* **Must** have at least one symbol (e.g. !@#$%^&*()_+)

+---

 ### 3. Invalid or unknown password

+The system does not recognise the password and username combination, please click on the reset password link to try and reset your password.
+You will be asked to provide a password.
+If that account exist, an email will be send to allow you to reset your password. follow the instruction in  that email.

+If no email is arriving, your username is not recognised , reach out ot your instructor to check it for you.

 ---

 ### 4. Other options

+TO Be Completed.